rossta/rossta.github.com/source/blog/2016-05-13-web-push-notifications-from-rails.html.md

   api_key: "google_api_key" # omit for Firefox, required for Google
 )
 ```
-In a real Rails app, you'd probably deliver push notifications from background jobs in response to other events in the system.
 As a proof of concept, we'll create an endpoint to trigger a push notification directly from a user interaction in the browser.

 ```html
 <!-- a view -->